stormchaserroleplaying/stormchaserRPG/Bestiary/Abilities/Poisonous/index.md

 grand_parent: Bestiary
 ---

-## Poisonous
+# Poisonous
 **Actions:** 1<br>

-After a successful melee attack, a poisonous creature can then make an additional attack vs the Constitution defence of the target.
+On a successful melee attack, compare the attack roll to the target's Constitution defence.
 On a hit, the target takes an additional 1dM poison damage and is [poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the beginning of its next turn.